limclara-sq/caffeinated-code/_posts/2020-01-20-one-hot-encoding.md

 In other words, each label within the categorical feature is transformed into a binary column, and we end up with `n` new columns representing the original column of `n` different labels.

+In the same example, an original table would be converted from

 | country      | GDP per capita (USD) |
 | ----------- | ----------- |
 | Singapore      | 57 714       |
 | United Kingdom   | 39 720        |
 | China   | 8826        |

+to

 | GDP per capita (USD) | country_singapore | country_uk | country_china |
 | ----------- | ----------- | ----------- | ----------- | ----------- |